 reduction in training time compared to traditional training.

-Accenture is honored to have been a SXSW Interactive Innovations Awards Finalist.
-The SXSW Interactive Innovation Awards recognize the most exciting tech developments in the connected world.
+SXSW Interactive Innovations - AVENUES was a finalist in the 2019 SXSW Interactive Innovation Awards, which recognizes the most exciting tech developments in the connected world.

 The Georgia Division of Family & Children Services (DFCS) sought to accelerate the pace with which their child welfare caseworkers could build the experience and confidence to make the tough decisions faced daily.

 Georgia DFCS partnered with Accenture to pilot AVENUES as supplemental training for their child welfare workers.
 Through VR, users are transported into real-world scenarios where they practice making tough decisions in stressful situations.
 Followed by a carefully curated seminar, users work together to evaluate their approach and increase their ability to observe and interpret human behavior.